acarapetis/ttlizer/README.markdown

 ## Usage
-While there is no graphical interface of any form, and even the basic functionality is still under construction, there are a few working scripts that provide some helpful information.
-They all read an activity description file (see Input Format) as their primary argument (or from STDIN).
+While there is no graphical interface of any form, and even the basic functionality is still under construction, there is a command-line script (`ttlizer`) that exposes the current functionality.

+The output is dependent on the task given - if none is given; it's a no-op.

+Usage:
+	ttlizer [options] --task=<task> [input_file]

+Tasks:
+- preferences: show estimated ideal timeslot preferences
+- best_timetables: show the [count] highest ranking timetables
-- `clashes.rb`: generate a histogram of clash frequency for all possible timetables
+- clashes: show a histogram/frequency plot of clash counts

-- `best_timetable.rb`: find the best-rated possible timetable and display it
-- `preferences.rb`: generate a list of preferences for each activity (NOTE: preference listing is very naïve; I do not recommend you follow it blindly.)
+Options:
+	--format [timeslots|dump]   : input format; default is timeslots --count <count>, -n <count> : used in best_timetables --granularity int, -g int   : stepsize for clash histogram

 ## Implementation
 ttlizer currently rates combinations based on the following criteria: